purveshKolhe/FocusOS-proj/README.md

 Created and maintained by **Purvesh Kolhe**
 Initial concept, design, and codebase built in October 2025.
 This is a private project.
-Contributors joined after core architecture.
+DO NOT copy.

 ## Tech Stack
 - **Backend**: Flask, Flask‑SocketIO (threading mode)